bbros-dev/goose/book/src/logging-load-test-tasks.md

 {"elapsed":22157,"name":"(Anon) user page","run_time":35,"success":true,"task_index":2,"taskset_index":0,"user":4}
 ```

-Logs include the entire [`GooseTaskMetric`] object as defined in `src/goose.rs`, which are created each time any task is run.
+Logs include the entire [`SwanlingTaskMetric`] object as defined in `src/swanling.rs`, which are created each time any task is run.

-In the first line of the above example, `GooseUser` thread 0 succesfully ran the `(Anon) front page` task in 97 milliseconds.
-In the second line `GooseUser` thread 5 succesfully ran the `(Anon) node page` task in 41 milliseconds.
+In the first line of the above example, `SwanlingUser` thread 0 succesfully ran the `(Anon) front page` task in 97 milliseconds.
+In the second line `SwanlingUser` thread 5 succesfully ran the `(Anon) node page` task in 41 milliseconds.

-By default Goose logs tass in JSON Lines format.
+By default Swanling logs tass in JSON Lines format.
 The `--task-format` option can be used to log in `csv`, `json` or `raw` format.
-The `raw` format is Rust's debug output of the entire [`GooseTaskMetric`] object.
+The `raw` format is Rust's debug output of the entire [`SwanlingTaskMetric`] object.

 For example, `csv` output of similar tasks as those logged above would like like:
 ```csv